-A study carried out in Brazil has revealed that people with asthma are 20 percent more likely to suffer gum disease.
-Asthma is a common health problem and the people with asthma should pay close attention to their dental health.
+A study carried out in Brazil has revealed that people with asthma are 20 per cent more likely to suffer gum disease.
+Asthma is a common health problem and people with asthma should pay close attention to their dental health.

-Gum disease is a condition than destroys gum and bone support around the teeth leading to tooth drifting, tooth loosening and tooth loss.
+Gum disease is a condition that destroys gum and bone support around the teeth leading to tooth drifting, tooth loosening and tooth loss.

 The reason behind the connection is not well known but asthma patients should be well aware of possible changes.